btarman/Bamazon/README.md

 # Bamazon
 # Overview
 Bamazon is a command line application that uses the SQL database.
-There are to command options, customer or manager.
+There are two command options, customer or manager.
 The customer can buy products from the store, while the manager has four different options.

 ## Bamazon Customer Option